 Abigail L. Griffith

-Abigail “Abby” Griffith is an attorney in the trial and appellate litigation section of Jackson Walker’s Austin office.
+Abigail Griffith is an attorney in the trial and appellate litigation section of Jackson Walker’s Austin office.
 Abby handles all aspects of dispute resolution, with a particular emphasis on commercial litigation.
-Abby was a summer associate with Jackson Walker in 2018.
+Abby is experienced in drafting pleadings and pre-trial motions as well as advocating for her clients in front of judges and mediators alike.

 Prior to joining Jackson Walker, Abby served as a legal intern to Judge Bert Richardson of the Texas Court of Criminal Appeals, as well as Judge Lee Yeakel of the United States District Court for the Western District of Texas, where she drafted memoranda for the judges, drafted court orders, and performed discretionary review of pending writs and petitions.